 How do you get a Minnie Van Lyft code?

-Currently, you can only access the Minnie Van service if you are a guest of a deluxe resort and, most recently, BoardWalk, Yacht & Beach Club and Dolphin & Swan Resorts.
-Upon check-in at any of these resorts, you should get a push notification through the My Disney Experience app with a link that will add this service to your Lyft app.
-If you do not receive the notification, ask the front desk to push one to you. (p.s.
-We weren’t staying at a deluxe resort and got access to the service.
-See below under our experience.)
+UPDATED 5/10/18: The Minnie Van service has officially rolled out at every Disney World Resort, including Dolphin, Swan and Four Seasons Orlando.
+Upon check-in at your resort, you should get a push notification through the My Disney Experience app with a link that will add this service to your Lyft app.
+If you do not receive the notification, ask the front desk to push one to you.

 What costs more – Minnie Van Lyft or Uber/regular Lyft?